-In a blender, add the ice, coconut milk, banana, Irish cream, and rum.
+In a blender, add the ice, coconut milk, banana, rum, and Irish cream.

 Blend for 15 to 20 seconds, or until smooth.

 Pour into a tall glass or large margarita glass.

 Garnish with whipped cream and toasted coconut.
 Serve and enjoy.